General explanatory notes for business rates

 Frequent revaluations ensure the system continues to be responsive to changing economic conditions.

-Depending on individual circumstances, a ratepayer may be eligible for a rate relief (i.e. a reduction in your business rates bill).
+Depending on individual circumstances, a ratepayer may be eligible for a reduction in your business rates bill, known as rate relief.
 There are a range of available reliefs.

 You can find further details via www.gov.uk/introduction-to-business-rates or from our Apply for Business Rates relief page.

-Some of the permanent reliefs are set out below but other temporary reliefs may be introduced by the government at a fiscal event.
+Some of the permanent reliefs are set out on this page, but other temporary reliefs may be introduced by the government at a fiscal event.

 You can find further detail on current temporary reliefs via www.gov.uk/apply-for-business-rate-relief.